 Action Steps to Prevent the Spread of the Flu

-Practice good hand hygiene by washing your hands often with soap and water, especially after coughing or sneezing. alcohol-based hand cleaners are also effective.
+Wash your hands often with soap and water, especially after coughing or sneezing.
+Alcohol-based hand cleaners are also effective.
 Make sure that shared surfaces that have frequent hand contact (like keyboards, desks, door knobs, faucets, etc.) are cleaned before you touch them.
 Consider carrying your own supply of hand sanitizer and cleaning wipes.
 Avoid touching your eyes, nose and mouth, as this spreads germs from surfaces you may have touched.
 Do not share cups, food/drink, or eating utensils.

-Cover your mouth and nose with a tissue when you cough or sneeze.
+Cover your cough - cover your mouth and nose with a tissue when you cough or sneeze.
 Dispose of the tissue immediately in a trash can and wash your hands.
 If you don't have a tissue, cough or sneeze into your elbow or shoulder; not into your hands.

-Avoid contact with others who are sick--try to stay at least 3 feet away from someone who is coughing or sneezing, or 6 feet away from someone who is known to have influenza.
-The virus is also commonly spread by touching contaminated surfaces.
-Commonly used shared surfaces (such as door knobs, key boards, desks, faucet handles, counters, etc.) should be cleaned frequently with standard cleaning agents or with disposable wipes prior to each use.
+Avoid contact with others who are sick - try to stay at least 3 feet away from someone who is coughing or sneezing, or 6 feet away from someone who is known to have influenza to avoid airborne spread of the virus.
+This virus is also commonly spread by touching contaminated surfaces.
+Commonly used shared surfaces (such as door knobs, key boards, desks, faucet handles, counters, etc.) should be cleaned frequently with disposable disinfecting wipes prior to each use.